MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 #### If your users have the self-service Teams Exploratory trial

-If your tenant has users with the self-service Teams Exploratory trial (New Commerce Experience or non-New Commerce Experience), you need to use PowerShell to turn off a user's ability to install trial apps and services, even if trials were previously turned off.
+If your tenant has users with the self-service Teams Exploratory trial, you need to use PowerShell to turn off a user's ability to install trial apps and services, even if trials were previously turned off.

 For instructions on how to turn off and on users' ability to to install trial apps and services, see [Use AllowSelfServicePurchase for the MSCommerce PowerShell module](/microsoft-365/commerce/subscriptions/allowselfservicepurchase-powershell).